streckereck/osm_can_bics/README.md

 from a local environment (careful in network accessible environments!).

 ### Data acquisition
-Two additional steps are needed to download large files:
+Three additional steps are needed to download large files:
 1. Download the OSM data by running `/code/national/download_data.R`.
-2. Download [landcover data for Canada](https://ftp.maps.canada.ca/pub/nrcan_rncan/Land-cover_Couverture-du-sol/canada-landcover_canada-couverture-du-sol/CanadaLandcover2015.zip) (2 GB), store and unpack where convenient, and update the path in `code/paths_and_variables.R`
+2. Download [landcover data for Canada](https://ftp.maps.canada.ca/pub/nrcan_rncan/Land-cover_Couverture-du-sol/canada-landcover_canada-couverture-du-sol/CanadaLandcover2015.zip) (2 GB), store and unpack where convenient, and update the path in `/code/paths_and_variables.R`
 3. Download [Canada Census Subdivision Boundaries](https://www12.statcan.gc.ca/census-recensement/2011/geo/bound-limit/bound-limit-2016-eng.cfm),
-store and unpack where convenient, and update the path in `code/paths_and_variables.R`
+store and unpack where convenient, and update the path in `/code/paths_and_variables.R`

 ### Processing
 1. `/code/national/classify.R` classifies OSM data for the provinces.
   * functions to classify OSM data are located in the file `/code/Can_BICS_OSM_classify.R`.
   * supporting functions are located in `/code/Can_BICS_OSM_functions.R`
   * you can subset the data and run multiple simultaneous classifications.
+2. `/code/national/export_data.R` exports data into shapefile and json formats.
-2. `/code/national/reporting.RMD` generates summary statistics.
+3. `/code/national/reporting.RMD` generates summary statistics.
 Requires that classify.R has been run.
-3. `/code/national/export_data.R` exports data into shapefile and json formats.